Many newbies using WordPress for launching their debut website, resolve whether they should take a free or a premium WordPress theme to proceed with.

 If you’d like to ask something like “why should the quality themes be available for free?”
 The answer is simple: they will work both as promotion for an author and encouragement for the users.

 For a Blogger

 Let’s see you’ve got a blog on WordPress.
-Of course you are going to make your best to increase its traffic and get more repeat visitors.
+Of course, you are going to make your best to increase its traffic and get more repeat visitors.
 To reach your aim is possible if you gift some exciting freebies to your users.
 So they will come back to your website to look for more.

-A free WordPress theme can be your great freebie that you give away to your users allowing them to download it right from your website and thus improve your conversion rate.
+A free WordPress theme can be the great freebie that you give away to your users allowing them to download it right from your website and thus improve your conversion rate.
 And if you include your free theme in the official WordPress.org directory, this will add trust to your brand, and more visitors will come to your website right from the directory page.

 For a Theme Developer